Relocated Spouse Licensure

 Before the end of your first year of residency in Colorado, you must obtain a Colorado license by completing the appropriate application along with the Military Spouse Exemption Form below.
 The exemption form should be included with your application and does not need to be submitted until you are ready to obtain your professional license in Colorado.

-Professions not included as part of this exemption include: Professional Engineers and Interns, Professional Land Surveyors and Interns, Architects, Optometrists, Physicians, Physician Assistants, and Anesthesia Assistants.
+Professions authorized by Title 12 of the Colorado Revised Statutes are eligible for this one-year license exemption, except the following: Professional Engineers and Interns, Professional Land Surveyors and Interns, Architects, Optometrists, licensed real estate professionals, Physicians, Physician Assistants, and Anesthesia Assistants.

 Please Contact Us with questions regarding relocated spouse licensure.